IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager-electron.md

 }
 ```

 When the pane header is dropped inside a document we call the [`dropPane`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagercomponent.html#droppane) method which notifies the Dock Manager that the dragged pane was dropped.
 If the pane was dropped on a docking indicator the method returns `true`.
 If the pane was dropped in the same window it was dragged from, the pane will be docked to its new position automatically.
-However, if it was dropped in another window we call the `droppedInAnotherWindow` function.
+However, if it was dropped in another window we call the `droppedInAnotherWindow` function which first removes the pane from the source Dock Manager and then adds it to the new one.

 ```ts
 const handleDocumentDrop = async (event: DragEvent) => {